 We refer to these as the 3 elephants in the room and they determine our investment strategy.
 While they are ignored, the wider economy and returns on investment will continue to be at risk to social, political and economic uncertainty and unrest.
 Our investment strategy seeks to minimise the risks of uncertainty.

 From raising funds for our RPI investment strategy to winning the 2016 International Fund Awards, our timeline looks at the significant moments in Keills timeline.

 Give us a call or complete our online form for more information on our services.

-Data Controller The Data Controller is Keills Limited who may be contacted at email@example.com or at Suite 240 Baltic Chambers 50 Wellington Street Glasgow G2 6HJ or by telephone 0141 250 7743.
-Processing of your data will be to enable the efficient management and reporting of any funds that you invest in with us or have done so in the last 8 years from when the fund was wound up.
+Data Controller The Data Controller is Alan Howie who may be contacted at email@example.com or at Suite 240 Baltic Chambers 50 Wellington Street Glasgow G2 6HJ or by telephone 0141 250 7743.
+Processing of your data will be to enable the efficient management and reporting of any funds that you invest in with us or have done so, for a period of 8 years from when the fund was wound up.

 Data Subject Rights You have the right to access the data we hold including the right to Rectification of any data held, Erasure of any data held subject to the rights of HMRC and any other statutory body.
-You have the right to complain with the ICO and the right to withdraw your consent for your data to be used at any time.
+You have the right to complain with the Information Commissioner’s Office ( www.ico.org.uk) and the right to withdraw your consent for your data to be used at any time.